(pseud. of Adele Kay Maritano), ©1967

 At book’s open, we have something very unusual in our heroine – a widow!
 With a three-year-old son, Timmy!
 Rita had fallen in love with Glenn Seabrook, a medical student, who takes the typical attitude of male medical students in love: “Do you think I’m going to let you support me?” he asks her.
 “It might be a good arrangement for some lush who’s looking for a meal ticket.
 Not me.”
 “What difference did money make when two people were genuinely in love?” she asks him, as all the other nurses ask their medical student boyfriends, but he, like all the others, will have none of it.
 Dumb guys.

-So when he leaves their Trenton, New Jersey, hometown for a neurosurgery residency in New York, she accepts the first loser who comes along, a lush looking for a meal ticket named Keith Ambler.
+So when he leaves her for a neurosurgery residency in New York, she accepts a marriage proposal from the first loser who comes along, a lush looking for a meal ticket named Keith Ambler.
 Rita nags and scolds, Keith keeps drinking, and soon he abandons the family for warmer climes.
 Eventually Rita gets a letter from one of Keith’s drinking buddies that Keith has died of cirrhosis in Mexico.